Food & Drinks in Flamingo, Costa Rica

 Food, Drinks & Sailing near Potrero Bay

 Heading out of Flamingo, you will drive by Potrero Bay where all the sailboats moor.
-Serendipity is a private sailboat that we have chartered several times and is a wonderful sailing experience.
+Serendipity is a private sailboat that we have chartered numerous times and is a wonderful sailing experience.
 They have morning or sunset cruises and provide great chicken tacos, fruit, and fresh salsa as well as drinks.
 Take them up on the snorkeling off of beautiful remote beaches.
+All of our guests LOVE this.
 You won’t regret it!

 To book a boating adventure go to www.sailingcostarica.com.

-Continue around the bend to Pleamar, which has a good selection of dishes.
+AT the bend there is Pleamar, which has a good selection of dishes.
 However, we suggest continuing down the dirt road behind Pleamar for about 100 meters to find a hidden gem.
 You will think you are lost, but trust me, it’s worth it!
 The restaurant is called Azul and it offers a great “rustico” lunch spot right on the water.
 Enjoy delicious ceviche, arroz con camarones and ice cold beer.

 Interested in some great coffee and lattes?
 Right next to Banco Nationale is a little spot called Surf Box which will satisfy your caffeine needs in no time.
 It’s a great place for breakfast and lunch as well.
 Ready for lunch?
 Right next door is an Asian Fusion restaurant called Shogun that has Thai, Vietnamese and Chinese food all of which are very good.

 Wanting the perfect spot to enjoy a Costa Rica sunset?
 Coco Loco is 3 minutes away and always fun.
 Head north towards Surfside and Potrero to find The Beach House.
-Owned by Canadian friends of ours, The Beach House offers an unforgettable sunset view.
+They serve Breakfast, Lunch & Dinner.
+The Beach House offers an unforgettable sunset view.

 Continue north to find the Hotel Bahia del Sol which is also beautiful for sunset cocktails.
 And they have sushi!
-The Costa Rica Sailing Center is right across the street and you can rent small sailboats, kayaks, paddle boards here: www.costaricasailing.com They also have a wonderful chef and it’s a great spot for lunch or dinner on the water.
+The Costa Rica Sailing Center is right across the street and you can rent small sailboats, kayaks, paddle boards here: www.costaricasailing.com.
+The former owner of Angelina’s in Flamingo has recently open Hemingway’s at the Sailing Center and it’s a great spot for lunch or dinner on the water.